New Illinois Traffic Laws 2017

 Third, don’t go around lowered rail-road crossing gates – ever.
 We all know not to go around the gates, but it can be tempting at times.
 Unfortunately, the possible fines for this driving infraction have doubled: a first offense will cost you at least $500 and a second offense starts at $1000.

 Drive safe, drive smart.
-Contact the attorneys at Johnson Westra Broecker Whittaker & Newitt, P.C. with your traffic concerns and to discuss representation.
+Contact the Illinois lawyers at Johnson Westra Broecker Whittaker & Newitt, P.C. with your traffic concerns and to discuss representation.